maryam-ca/ai_ml/Week1-PythonFoundation/Task4/README.md

-📌 Task 4 – Python Libraries & Packaging
+Task 4 – Python Libraries & Packaging
-📖 Overview
+Introduction

-This task focuses on learning how to write clean, modular, and production-ready Python code.
+This task is part of Week 1 Python assignments and focuses on learning how to build clean, modular, and production-ready Python projects.

-The project demonstrates how to organize Python programs using modules, virtual environments, and custom packages, along with logging and proper documentation.
+The main purpose of this task is to help learners understand how Python projects are structured in real-world development using modules, virtual environments, custom packages, and logging.

-This task helps in understanding how real-world Python projects are structured and managed.
+This task also introduces best practices such as dependency management, clean folder organization, and proper documentation, which are essential for professional Python development.

+Objectives of This Task

+To understand modular programming in Python

+To learn how to create and use a virtual environment

+To understand dependency management using requirements.txt

+To create and use a custom Python package

+To learn basic logging for production-ready code

+To follow clean and professional project structure

-✨ Features
+Key Features
-🔹 Modular Programming
+Modular Programming

-Python code is divided into multiple modules.
+Python code is divided into multiple modules, where each module performs a specific task.

-Each module has a single responsibility.

-Modules are reused using proper import statements.
+This makes the code reusable, readable, and easy to maintain.

-🔹 Virtual Environment
+Virtual Environment

-A virtual environment (venv) is created to isolate the project.
+A virtual environment (venv) is used to isolate the project dependencies.

-Prevents conflicts between project dependencies.

-Ensures clean and safe package management.
+This helps avoid conflicts between different Python projects and ensures a clean development environment.

-🔹 Custom Python Package
+Custom Python Package

-A custom package named mypackage is created.
+A custom Python package named mypackage is created using proper packaging standards.

-Proper folder structure is followed.

-__init__.py is used to expose package functions.
+The package includes multiple modules and uses __init__.py to expose required functionality.

-Package is installed locally using pip install .
+The package is installed locally using pip install ..

-🔹 Logging
+Logging

-Python’s built-in logging module is used.
+Python’s built-in logging module is used instead of print statements.

-Logs are stored in a file instead of using print.

-Makes the project more production-ready.
+Logs are stored in a file, making the project more suitable for real-world and production use.

-🔹 Clean Project Structure
+Clean Project Structure

-Logical folder organization.
+The project follows a clean and logical folder structure.

-Separate folders for modules, package, and tests.

-Easy to read, maintain, and extend.
+Separate folders are used for modules, packages, tests, and documentation, making the project easy to understand and extend.

-📁 Project Structure
+Project Structure
 Task4/
 │
 ├── modules/